Sports Podiatrist and Clinical Biomechanist

 Plymouth University

-BSc (Hons) Sport & Exercise Science
+BSc (Hons) Sport and Exercise Science

 University of Wales Institute Cardiff